-The Catholic Business Journal is delighted to announce the launch of an exciting new radio show, THE MENTORS, featuring four CEOs who take turns hosting the program each week, challenging your thinking about life and work.
+The Catholic Business Journal is delighted to announce the launch of an exciting new radio show, THE MENTORS RADIO, featuring four CEOs who take turns hosting the program each week, challenging your thinking about life and work.

 CEO hosts include Tom Loarie (second from right above), whose pioneering leadership in the life sciences sector has resulted in more than 20 medical devices brought to market, some of which are life-saving; Ric Brutocao (second from left above), former president of DACOR and the head of a number of companies over the years, and John Phillips (far left above), co-owner with his wife, Mary, of one of the largest and most customer-centric stained glass window companies in the industry–Associated Crafts & Willet-Hauser, some of whose legacy stained glass are more than a century old.

 Each of these very successful CEO mentors was hand-chosen by Catholic Business Journal for their exceptional ability and willingness, over the span of their ongoing careers, to put people first, to treat customers and vendors with respect, to remain grounded in ethical principles in every aspect of their business and lives, and to help others achieve their own level of success and profitability — even competitors who have sought their help at times.